nikofil/nikofil.github.io/_posts/2019-10-24-rust-kernel-allocator.md

 I'm going to be writing this at the same time of implementing it on my own kernel.
 Let's see how it goes. :)

-If you're wondering how I managed to get this far without knowing anything about a kernel, my code is based on the excellent blog posts over at TODO.
+If you're wondering how I managed to get this far without knowing anything about a kernel, my code is based on the excellent blog posts over at <https://os.phil-opp.com>.
 Mostly the first, lower level edition.

 ## Part 0: Allocating a page